Advantages and Challenges of Glass for Food and Beverage Applications

 Challenge Test with Correct Density Test Pieces

 It’s exceptionally important to ensure that test pieces used for challenge tests are the appropriate density.
-In the X-ray industry, there is wide use of test results using “high mineral glass”, which has a specific gravity much greater than soda-lime glass.
-While the detection of high mineral glass can be impressive, high mineral glass is not naturally occurring in any food and beverage production environment – and so test results from high mineral glass are meaningless.
+In the X-ray industry, there is wide use of “high mineral glass” used in testing, which has a specific gravity much greater than soda-lime glass.
+While the images of detection of high mineral glass can appear impressive, high mineral glass is not naturally occurring in any food and beverage production environment – thus test results from high mineral glass are virtually meaningless.

 Challenge testing for glass applications must be done using Type P or Type M soda-lime glass.
 These test pieces most accurately represent the type of glass used in glass container construction, and so test results will most closely replicate actual shard detection performance.

 One of the inherent benefits of using X-ray inspection technology is traceability.
 An image of a container is generated and stored; if a contaminant is reported, the X-ray image can be reviewed – “traced back” – to determine if the contaminant was present at the time of inspection.

 Mold to Mold Variations in Glass Inspection Performance